 Use safer cleaning products

 These simple tips will reduce your family’s exposure to potentially hazardous chemicals commonly found in the home.

 Tip 1: Use non-toxic products

 The best way to avoid chemicals of concern is to use fewer products and in smaller amounts.

-Check labels carefully and choose environmentally friendly products that don’t contain some of the more harmful chemicals – or even make your own.
+Check labels carefully and choose environmentally friendly products that don’t potentially harmful chemicals – or even make your own.
 There are just five essential ingredients that can clean almost anything:

 White distilled vinegar is a good all-purpose cleaner that disinfects, de-odourises and dissolves hard water scale.